meromyosin/TinyShot/README.md

 All of your screenshots will be saved in Pictures/TS folder
 The screenshots are saved as png for better quality.
 The name scheme is also very simple and easy to understand

-Please watch this to understand better
+Play this to understand better
 ![gif guide](https://github.com/gusmeadows/TinyShot/raw/main/instructions.gif)

 ### Portable